jstacoder/flask-cms/README.md

 #Flask CMS

-##A full cms, implemented in python
+##A full cms, implemented in python, built on top of [Flask-XXL](https://github.com/jstacoder/flask-xxl)

+for documentation on layout, concepts etc.. see the [Flask-XXL wiki](https://github.com/jstacoder/flask-xxl/wiki)

 __Templates__
 __Blocks__